GottaYotta/PixelSDK/README.md

         }

         print("Finished video export at URL: \(video.exportedVideoURL)")

-        // Delete the session and remove it from the users drafts session.destroy()
     })
 }
 ```
 After your export has completed, you may move, copy or delete the file found at the `video.exportedVideoURL`.
+When you are finished, you should call `session.destroy()` in order to remove the video from the users drafts.

 Keep in mind you can change properties like `video.frameDuration` ([frame rate](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)frameDuration)) before exporting the video.